oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Issue Tokens](images/issue_tokens.png)

-## Task 10: Create Car Title Registration NFT  Chaincode
+## Task 11: Create Car Title Registration NFT Specificaitons

 This flow is for developing smart contracts to create a NFT for Car Title Registrations which begins with creating a specification file that describes our NFT. `Car_Title_Registration.yml` describes our NFT structure: AssetType, `Token_id`, `Token_name`, `Token_desc`, `Token_type`,  `behavior` and metadata.